johnstantongeddes/johnstantongeddes.org/_posts/2014-01-10-Friday-notes.md

   - RNA extraction
 ---

+## Thursday Jan 9

+### ApTranscriptome

+Working on analysis to identify thermally-responsive genes for *combined* expression values.
+Sent file to Mahesh.

 ### ApGxL

 Sent samples from yesterday's RNA extractions for Bioanalyzer analysis to see if low quality is simply low volume, or just bad RNA extraction.